Overview

 cause undesired friction before users in those organizations can use your library, and may void your license choice.

-file is often desirable.
+A NOTICE file is often desirable.
 In particular, if you are developing the library as part of your employment, you

 should ask your employer's legal team (or equivalent) for specific instructions.